Grommash9/tg_chat_mate/README.md

 - Add langugage support for users in bot
 - Add settings in UI to change bot greeting message
 - Select languages what could be selected by customer from UI
-- Mark messages as read on reading it
-- Message markup support for ui and tg bot
 - Message editting logic support